diamante-io/Aurora/services/federation/README.md

 * `port` - server listening port
 * `database`
-  * `type` - database type (sqlite3, mysql, postgres)
+  * `type` - database type (sqlite3, postgres)
   * `dsn` - The DSN (data source name) used to connect to the database connection.
 This value should be appropriate for the database type chosen.
-    * for `mysql`: `user:password@(host:port)/dbname` ([more info](https://github.com/go-sql-driver/mysql#dsn-data-source-name))
     * for `postgres`: `postgres://user:password@host/dbname?sslmode=sslmode` ([more info](https://godoc.org/github.com/lib/pq#hdr-Connection_String_Parameters))
 * `queries`
   * `federation` - Implementation dependent query to fetch federation results, should return either 1 or 3 columns.
 These columns should be labeled `id`,`memo`,`memo_type`.
-Memo and memo_type are optional - see [Federation](https://www.diamnet.org/developers/learn/concepts/federation.html) docs for more detail).
+Memo and memo_type are optional - see [Federation](https://developers.diamnet.org/docs/glossary/federation/) docs for more detail).
 When executed, this query will be provided with two input parameters, the first will be the name portion of a diamnet address and the second will be the domain portion of a diamnet address.
 For example, a request for `scott*diamnet.org` would trigger a query with two input parameters, `scott` and `diamnet.org` respectively.
   * `reverse-federation` - A SQL query to fetch reverse federation results that should return two columns, labeled `name` and `domain`.
-When executed, this query will be provided with one input parameter, a [diamnet account ID](https://www.diamnet.org/developers/guides/concepts/accounts.html#account-id) used to lookup the name and domain mapping.
+When executed, this query will be provided with one input parameter, a [diamnet account ID](https://developers.diamnet.org/docs/glossary/accounts/#account-id) used to lookup the name and domain mapping.

-    If reverse-lookup isn't supported (e.g. you have a single DiamNet account for all users), leave this entry out.
+    If reverse-lookup isn't supported (e.g. you have a single Diamnet account for all users), leave this entry out.

 * `tls` (only when running HTTPS server)
   * `certificate-file` - a file containing a certificate